-These digital passages are standards-based activities for students to use when focusing on informational, or nonfiction standards.
+These 1st Grade RI Informational Digital Passages are standards-based activities for students to use when focusing on informational, or nonfiction standards.
 These are perfect for Google Classroom and they’re made in Google Slides!
 Students will read the standards-based passages, annotate their text, then answer comprehension questions about the text and the standard.
 They are all Common-Core standards-based passages for first grade students.
 There are a total of 58 passages for 1st graders to use with informational, or nonfiction texts.

 Keep in mind that these passages are a digital version of the resources that come from my non-digital ELA units.
 They’ve been reformatted so that they work in Google Classroom.